Managed lane: Reasons for managed lanes

 The most important prerequisite condition necessary for managed lane demand to materialize is the presence of recurring traffic congestion.
 Managed lanes are by definition a congestion management strategy and have benefits that are only fully realized in the context of frequent traffic congestion that causes significant travel time delays and uncertainty over trip time reliability.
 Although there is no broadly accepted definition of what constitutes traffic congestion, congestion is generally identified as a breakdown in the flow of traffic and a reduction in vehicle speeds caused by traffic demand approaching or exceeding available roadway capacity.
 These situations generally correspond to a level of service of D or worse (on a scale A-F, with A being highest) and average travel speeds of 30 mph or less, although this does not mean that other scenarios are not suitable for managed lane strategies.

 The specific characteristics of the traffic demand that exists in a corridor are particularly important when considering managed lane strategies.
 Traffic demand on urban roadways is typically variable and changes depending on the time of day, day of the week, and by season.
 It is common for demand in some radial corridors to be highly directional, with demand for facilities leading into a central business district often being highest in the morning peak periods and demand for outbound directions being highest in the afternoon periods.
 These patterns cause an imbalance of demand that require solutions that are flexible in their ability to accommodate variable and directional traffic volumes.
 Routes that connect suburban trips may exhibit bi-directional demand and be congested for more prolonged periods, so the selected concept needs to recognize this.
 Demand may exist for one particular mode, say transit for a radial corridor, and not for another.
 Each type of demand should be separately analyzed, even if they will share the managed lane facility.

 Strategies for implementation

 Strategies for managing lanes typically fall into one of three categories.
-These include vehicle eligibility restrictions, access control, and pricing.
+These include pricing, vehicle eligibility, and access control.
 Most managed lane implementation incorporate the application of multiple management strategies.
 In the United States, managed lanes are almost always located within the right-of-way of freeways, often on the left or "high speed" side of the mainlanes, but sometimes on the right lane or shoulder lane for short distances.
 Agencies often combine lane management strategies and applications of various intelligent transportation systems (ITS) and traffic control devices to address both safety and operation needs.
 Examples include: